CmfOrchestra/cmfOrchestra/web/uploads/media/README.md

 **Required** :

-- PHP avec au minimum la version 5.3.2 de PHP
+- PHP with at least version 5.3.2 of PHP
-- Sqlite3 doit être activé
+- Sqlite3 must be enabled
-- JSON doit être activé
+- JSON must be enabled
-- ctype doit être activé
+- Ctype must be enabled
-- Le module PHP-XML doit être installé
+- PHP-XML module must be installed
-- Installtion de la bibliothèque gd (pour les sessions) : apt-get install php5-gd [command linux]
+- Installtion the gd library (for images): apt-get install php5-gd [command linux]
-- PHP.ini doit avoir les extensions:
+- PHP.ini must have the extensions:

     - date.timezone
     - php_fileinfo.dll